Insights Into Real Estate Investment and Passive Cash Flow with Lane Kawaoka

 However, his success was not a linear path.
 Before investing, he used to work as a licensed professional Civil / Industrial Engineer for over 12 years.
 His current 4,200 rentals were built on the initial 11 rentals.
 It took him years to get to where he is.

 Interested in Lane’s work?
 You can follow him on Simple Passive Cashflow, Youtube, LinkedIn, and Twitter.

 If you did, be sure to subscribe and share it with your friends!

 Post a review and share it!
 If you enjoyed tuning in, then leave us a review.
-You can also share this with your friends and family so that they can gain more insights about starting and expanding their respective careers.
+You can also share this with your friends and family so that they can gain more insights about real estate investment.

 Have any questions?
 You can contact me through Facebook and LinkedIn.
 To request a show topic, recommend a guest or ask a question for the show, please send an email to [email protected].

 For more episode updates, visit my website.
 You may also tune in on Apple Podcasts.